Atlanta Bicycle Accident Lawyers | Thompson Law – The Lion of Atlanta | $1.9B+ Recovered

 Important exceptions & direct actions

-• City/county claims: Ante litem notice often due within 6 months (tight deadlines apply).
+• City (municipal) claims: Ante litem notice typically due within 6 months.

-• State claims: Notice generally due within 12 months.
+• County claims: Presentment/notice generally due within 12 months.

 • Wrongful death: Typically 2 years; the clock can pause during related criminal proceedings.